 This vitello tonnato is a great idea for a quick starter because there’s no cooking involved here at all.
 Just toss all the ingredients for the tuna sauce in a blender and season it to taste.

-However, don’t assemble the dish hours in advance because the tuna sauce tends to turn yellow after a while and dries out around the edges.
-You can also arrange the thin slices of pork roast onto little plates and then put a bowl of the freshly made tuna sauce on the table so everyone can serve themselves.
+However, don’t assemble the dish hours in advance.
+Because the tuna sauce tends to turn yellow after a while and dries out around the edges.
+It will look hideous.
+You can also arrange the thin slices of veal or pork roast onto little plates and then put a bowl of the freshly made tuna sauce on the table so everyone can serve themselves.

 And don’t forget the capers!